coffeeknife/homelab/README.md

 | tbd | older Thinkpad, 4GB RAM + i5 | tbd | Future Kubernetes node |
 | tbd | 2x Acer EEE PC | tbd | Future Kubernetes nodes once I find power supplies for them |

+3/12/24: `gunsmoke` demoted from Kubernetes node. its lack of a 1000Mbps-capable interface slows down the entire communication mesh to a crawl

 I'm slowly collecting hardware to build a rack server, which will serve as another control-plane node.
 All four nodes are running docker standalone for when I need to use dedicated hardware on the machine.
 (I'll figure out how to roll this all into k3s eventually.)

 Why is `etheirys` on CentOS?
 Entirely so I can put it on my resume.